 We assist with legal research and offer training and research support to law students, faculty, and other members of the Queen's community.
-Queen's University Library's legal resources are found online and at the William R. Lederman Law Library, located on the second and third floors of the Faculty of Law in Macdonald Hall.
+Queen's University Library's legal resources are found online and at the William R. Lederman Law Library, located on the second and third floors of the Faculty of Law at 128 Union Street.

 Legal Research Resources